 Mary Jo used to make tortillas all the time when our kids were young.
-It seems like they lived on quesadillas with homegrown alfalfa sprouts and they could have a healthy, tasty lunch in no time, thanks to the new fangled invention…the microwave oven.
+It seems like they lived on quesadillas with cheddar cheese and homegrown alfalfa sprouts .
+They could have a healthy, tasty lunch in no time, thanks to the new-fangled invention…the microwave oven.

 But these tortillas have a lot more uses than just tacos and quesadillas.
 They are really good at dinner with soup, or at breakfast with eggs, or as an afternoon snack with butter and either a little honey or a light sprinkle of cinnamon sugar.